Dylon-Chan/group2-capstone-project/README.md

 ```
 The output from **npm test** command shows that the unit test has passed.

-We have successfully ran the unit test locally.
-This unit test will be implemented in the CI/CD Pipeline and automatically triggered in [GitHub Actions](#github-actions) workflow.
+The unit test has been successfully run locally.
+This unit test will be included in the CI/CD pipeline and will be automatically triggered through the [GitHub Actions](#github-actions) workflow.
 <br>
 <br>